-Medivest assists law firms, workers’ compensation payers, special needs trusts, brokers and other parties with a wide range of services designed to enhance and protect settlements.
+Medivest assists law firms, workers’ compensation payers, special needs trusts, brokers and other parties with a wide range of services designed to enhance and protect workers’ compensation and liability settlements.
 Read more about our expertise by following the links below.

 The term “Medicare Secondary Payer” (MSP) refers to instances in which health related expenses must be submitted to other payers before they are sent to Medicare.
 Medivest provides comprehensive services to help comply with regulations set by the Centers for Medicare and Medicaid Services (CMS), the U.S. Department of Health and Human Services agency in charge of the Medicare program.
 These standards dictate when Medicare is the primary payer for health-related expenses and when other sources must pay first.